- Non-small cell lung cancer treatment

-These side effects are usually short-term and go away after treatment is finished.
+These side effects usually go away after treatment is finished.
 There are often ways to lessen these side effects.
-For example, there are drugs that can be given to help prevent or reduce nausea and vomiting.
+For example, drugs can be given to help prevent or reduce nausea and vomiting.

-You should report this or any other side effects you notice while getting chemotherapy to your medical team so that they can be treated promptly.
-In some cases, the doses of the chemotherapy drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.
+Be sure to report any side effects you notice while getting chemo to your medical team so that they can be treated promptly.
+In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.